-The idea of “toning down” can be found in designer Paul Tazewell’s period costumes for Broadway’s recent smash hit Hamilton.
-He tells the LA times in a June 2016 interview that “Throughout the whole design process, the smartest thing… to do was simply to “get out of the way,” stripping things down so that [my] work could ‘breathe more.’
+Dior’s influence and the idea of “toning down” is reflected in designer Paul Tazewell’s period costumes for Broadway’s recent smash hit Hamilton.
+He tells the LA times in a June 2016 interview that “Throughout the whole design process, the smartest thing… to do was simply to get out of the way, stripping things down so that [my] work could ‘breathe more.’
 Ultimately, I can only finally judge by how I feel about something.
-It’s an intuitive and emotional response to what I see,” he said.
-“That’s what I trust.”
+Its an intuitive and emotional response to what I see, he said.
+Thats what I trust.

-This statement is significant because for any of us who work in the creative fields (whether it be high profile productions or our own personal studios), it is our intuition and emotional response that makes each of us unique and original.
-Don’t get me wrong.
+This statement is significant to any of us who work in the creative fields (whether it be high profile productions or our own personal studios), because it is our intuition and emotional response that makes each of us unique and original.
+For creative minds, it is aesthetic intuition that drives the majority of our conceptual decisions.
+Now don’t get me wrong.
 Any costume designer understands research is important.
 In fact, research is IMPERATIVE.
 But research has no meaning without interpretation.